rondevera/jslintmate/README.markdown

 ### Quick mode ###

 While you're coding, hit **command-S** to save changes and automatically run the file through JSLint.
-If any problems are found, JSLintMate shows the number in a tooltip.
+If any problems are found, JSLintMate shows a few of them in a tooltip.

 If you'd prefer to run JSHint on save: